 Familiarise yourself with key information including:

-- Key dates: For Victorian residents, the December Change of Preference period closes on 19 December at 12pm.
+- Key dates: For Victorian residents, the December change of preference period closes 12pm, 4 January 2021.
 For more information, visit The Victorian Tertiary Admission Centre (VTAC) website's change of preference FAQ page and key dates page.

 - Course entry requirements: If you're thinking of adding more courses to your preference list, don’t forget to check that you've completed any relevant prerequisites and extra requirements.
-For example, some courses require you to complete an interview or submit a folio to be considered for entry, even if your ATAR is much higher than the clearly-in ATAR for that course.
+For example, some courses require you to complete an interview or submit a folio to be considered for entry, even if your ATAR is much higher than the lowest selection rank ATAR for that course.

 If you’re considering the right path for you, the best thing to do is to get in touch with us at Deakin.
 Give us a call on 1800 693 888 or live chat with us online.